NIVANorge/Okokyst_oceanography/05_ChlA_difference_0m_vs_5m.md

 ```

 ## Make data set for plots
-Pick 0 and 5 m and rearrange so
+Pick 0 and 5 m and rearrang

 ```r
 df_chla2 <- df_chla %>%